ravagojc/edukasyon/README.md

 **Functionalities**
 <li>Tester can input the students’ name and grade.
-<li>The updated list of grades will be shown after input
+<li>The updated list of grades will be shown after input.
 <li>Tester can press Get Average button to compute and show the average grade.
-<li>Tester can clear all grades
+<li>Tester can clear all grades.

 **How to use the project**
 Open the file index.html in the browser